christianareas/openapi-components/README.md

 # OpenAPI Components
 `openapi-components` is a (soon-to-be published) NPM module that turns your OpenAPI specification into React components.
-You provide a link to your OpenAPI file, it provides you with a React hook and set of React components you can use to build your own, custom API docs.
+You provide a link to your OpenAPI specification, it provides you with a React hook and a set of semantic, un-styled, compound React components.
+Use them to build your custom API documentation.

-This package officially supports OAS 3.1.x YAML files.
-You may be able to use it with OAS 3.0.x YAML files, but you’ll likely experience issues.
+This package officially supports OAS 3.1.x YAML files with no references (`$ref`).
+You may be able to use it with OAS 3.0.x YAML files, but will likely experience issues.
 If you’d like to use this package, consider upgrading your OpenAPI specification.

-JSON-file support is on the roadmap.
-In the meantime, use [`js-yaml`](https://www.npmjs.com/package/js-yaml) (or its equivalent) to convert your file to YAML.
+JSON-file and reference support are on the roadmap.
+In the meantime, use [`js-yaml`](https://www.npmjs.com/package/js-yaml) (or its equivalent) to convert your file to YAML, and [json-ref-resolver](https://github.com/stoplightio/json-ref-resolver) or [swagger-cli](https://github.com/APIDevTools/swagger-cli) to resolve your references.

 ## Install
 If you’d like to try `openapi-components` before it’s published, clone the repo: